aburi6800/msx-GalaxyZone/README.md

 ## Overview

-This is a simple block-busting game written in MSX-BASIC.
+Written in MSX-BASIC, this is a game where you control a missile to avoid asteroids and hit an alien mothership.

 ## Requirements